 Chris White from Adelaide was living for three years in Darwin, Northern Territory.
 From January 2014 he is living in Melbourne.

 He was voluntary Secretary of APHEDA NT.
-He is now Convener of APHEDA Victoria.
+He is active in APHEDA Victoria, union aid abroad -see the posts.

 He was a Honorary Senior Research Fellow at The Northern Institute Charles Darwin University and a casual writer on Employment Relations.